Aabusabaeen/Capstone-Project/README.md

 This is the repository where I am adding all the files I am using in my Capstone Project

-Topic: The size of the trading in Saudi Arabia from 2018-2021 (before and during covid).
+Topic: The Trading volume in Saudi Arabia from 2018-2021 (before and during covid).

 Why this topic:
-When Fatema Alamer was presenting her capstone project from the previous DSI course, she influnced me to find answers for:

 1- How much is the effect of COVID-19 on the Saudi imports & export?
 2- What are the main areas that got affected?